-760 hours of curriculum development spread among the elements of this proposal in the following way:
+830 hours of curriculum development spread among the elements of this proposal in the following ways:

-A. Create better links between the Principles of Technology curriculum to the programs served and additional programs that could be served.
-PH 091,2 Principles of Technology, Curriculum Development 50 hours Request: Carl Perkins 50 hours Request: Curriculum Development 50 hours
+A. Create better links between the Principles of Technology curriculum to the programs served and additional programs that could be served. (requires the additional positions in L) PH 091,2 Principles of Technology, Curriculum Development 50 hours

-B. Enhance the curriculum infrastructure for the Science Modeling Labs to expand with the capacity to become an integral part of a students study of sustainability.GS 110,210 Science Modeling Labs 100, 200, Curriculum Development 70 hours Request: Curriculum Development 70 hours
+B. Enhance the curriculum infrastructure for the Science Modeling Labs to expand with the capacity to become an integral part of a student study of sustainability. (requires the additional positions in L) GS 110,210 Science Modeling Labs 100, 200, Curriculum Development 70 hours Request: Curriculum Development 70 hours